 Roll

 As one hand moves in its circular motion for the wash, cards move with it in a manner depicted in the bottom panel of Figure 1.
 We prescribe this motion to essentially shift the vector by some number of steps; for example, if the number of steps is four, then the card starting in position 1 moves to position 5; the card starting in position 2 moves to position 6, and so on.
 Cards that started towards the back of the vector wrap around to move to the front of the vector.
 This motion continues until the wash cycles are completed.
 Based on (Black, 2020), we assume that approximately four wash cycles are completed by each hand (for a total of eight wash cycles altogether).
 The number of steps by which a single wash cycle moves its cards is randomly generated according to a tPoisson distribution, with a minimum of one card and a maximum set by the number of cards in the vector of interest (left or right).
 That is, for both the left-hand and right-hand cycles, the number of elements by which cards shift is X~tPoisson(λ=3, max=vec_len) where vec_len is the number of cards in the vector in question.

+For example, suppose that the left vector consists of cards 1 through 10 (for column 1), and then cards 25 through 36 in reverse order (for column 3).
+As the left vector thus contains 21 cards in total, the value of vec_len would thus be 21.
+We then sample the value of the roll from the tPoisson distribution truncated at a maximum value of 21.
+Suppose for example that the value of 4 is sampled from the tPoisson distribution, as above.
+The indices of each card then shifts by 4, with the last four cards wrapping to the front of the vector; specifically, cards 28, 27, 26 and 25 move to positions 1, 2, 3 and 4 respectively.
+The depiction below represents the left vector before and after a roll of 4:

+Before: